Get a Free Dose of Wellness from your Smile

 You are probably aware of at least a few of the benefits that stem from a smile.
 When someone smiles at you, you are naturally inclined to return the favor.
 You may have even noticed that when you are met with a smile you feel a little more pep in your step for at least a few minutes afterward.
 This and many other interesting facts have been revealed in a number of research studies.

-What a Smile Does for your Mood
+What a Smile Does for Your Mood

-The reason why you may feel a little happier when you see a smile and when you yourself smile is because the brain reacts to this physical movement by producing a larger number of neuropeptides.
+The reason why you may feel a little happier when you see a smile and when you yourself smile is that the brain reacts to this physical movement by producing a larger number of neuropeptides.
 Brain chemicals such as dopamine and serotonin are directly related with an elevated emotional state.
 An interesting finding during research studies is that the brain activity induced by a smile occurred whether study participants smiled as a response to external stimuli or they created a smiling expression with their fingers.
 This is an important piece of information because it reminds us that we can feel a little better even if we “fake it til we make it.”

 What a Smile does for Stress